REDLINE-DAO/data/README.md

 Make sure the structure looks legit and there are no errors.

 For example,
-Errors like this shows up when comma separated values need to be wrapped in quotes.
+Errors like this show up when comma-separated values need to be wrapped in quotes.
 ![image](https://user-images.githubusercontent.com/11048263/191680169-746add31-1df9-46bc-9f7b-6dd30c7266b2.png)